-In overall, learning habits are easily recognized through learning autonomy - the free, unforced, self-reflective exercise of thought, similar behaviors, saying without thinking, repetitive acts or actions, activity or passivity, though fulness or thoughtlessness (Crome, 2010).
-Based on these expressions, it obviously indicates that learning habits taking place in different situations and individuals may have efficiency or not.
-Honestly, poor study habits or negative habits are known as the downfall of many learners in numerous approaches to effective learning.
-Normally, some negative study habits may be included as less caring for eyes (-experiencing symptoms of computer vision syndrome (CVS), multi-tasking (the most serious temptations of using social media and having learning distraction), pour posture (prolonged periods of time for learning influencing on the concentration ability, cramming (for a test or working through a pile of homework and have more academic problems on the following day) and by line - a means to share the lessons learned throughout the degree and to guide current students to achieve personal and educational fulfillment during college life.
-Hence, positive study habits are really important for all learners who attend online training courses because learners need to make the best use of investment of time and money to achieve online educational goals.
+In overall, learning habits are easily

+regconized through learning autonomy the free, unforced, self reflective exercise of thought, similar behaviors, saving without thinking, repetitive acts or actions, activity or passivity, thoughfulness or thoughtlessness (Crome, 2010).
+Based on these expressions, it obviously indicates that learning habits taking place in different situations and individuals may have efficeiency or not.
+Hosnestly, poor study habits or negative habits are known as the the downfall of many learners in numerous approaches to effective learning.
+Normally, some negative study habits may be included as less caring for eyes (- experiencing symptoms of computer vision syndrome (CVS), multitasking (the most serious temptations of using social media and having learning distracion), pour posture (prolonged periods of time for learning influencing on the concentration ability, cramming (for a test or working through a pile of homework and have more academic problems on the following day) and by line - a means to share the lessons learnt throughout the degree and to guide current students to achieve personal and educational fulfillment duing college life.
+Hence, positive study habits are realy important for all learners who attend in online trainning courses because learners needs to make the best use of investment of time and money to achieve online educational goals.
 If learners have proper habits, they certainly have good preparation when starting their own online course.
-The main priorities for learners participating in an online course are time management and great self - study habits to attain academic success.
-Conversely, negative habits of study not only retard school progress but develop frustration, destroy initiative and have a different level of academic achievement.
-Evidence shows that almost all the educational crises such as underachievement, absenteeism, stagnation, and academic drop outs are normally related to the improper utilization of learning programs with respect to study period (Raj & Sreethi, 2000).
+The main priorities for learners participating in an online course are time management and great self - study habits to attain the academic success.
+Conversely, negative habits of study not only retard school progress but develop frustration, destroy initiative and have different level of academic achievement.
+Evidence shows that almost all the educational crises such as underachievement, absenteeism, stagnation, and academic drop outs are normally related to the improper utilization of learning programs with respect to study period (Raj & Sreethi,

+2000).
 Academic achievement of learners is determined by their learning habits and learning styles.
-Thus, the learning habits and learning styles motivate learners in obtaining meaningful and desirable knowledge and these become a strong weapon for the learners to excel in life through obtaining excellence in their respective educational fields.
-In general, good learning habits play an important role in learners' success.
+Thus, the learning habits and learning styles motivate learners in obtaining meaningful and desirable knowledge and these become the a strong weapon for the learners to excel in life through obtaining the excellence in their respective educational fields.
+In general, good learning habits play an imporant role in learners' success.
 This means that learners with learning problems, however, may have generally negative learning habits and skills.
 Similarly, willpower shows strong interests and determination which helps learners overcome the strict situation to complete their learning goal.
 Apparently, in the process of carrying out online learning, learners' perceptions play important roles in OETS success as well.